North Conway Craft Beer Breweries and Taprooms

 2415 White Mountain Hwy, West Ossipee, NH 03890

 Hobbs Tavern is a 20 minute ride South of Conway.
 Based on its location, you could make it the beginning or the end of a self-guided NoCo area brewery tour.
 The brewpub itself is a full-service restaurant that hosts weddings, runs trivia nights, and is kid friendly.
+It does have tons of brewery swag, in case you're looking to pick up a few craft beer gifts.

 If you're lucky enough to get a seat at the couch by the hearth, take it, as it's a great spot to enjoy a Mount Witbier from.
+Also, Hobbs seems like a place that might serve green beer on St. Patrick's Day.

 Saco River Brewing